 CNA Exam Overview Montana

-Certification as a CNA in Montana is based on your demonstration of your competency to provide safe and efficient care.
+Certification as a CNA in Montana is based on the demonstration of your competency to provide safe and efficient care.
 The approved way to do is to pass the CNA competency exam, which comprises of a Knowledge (written or oral) test and a Skills evaluation.
 After passing the exam, you can apply to the DPHSS for certification.
 New nursing assistant graduates have three attempts within 6 months to pass the exam.
-An individual who has not completed state approved training can also apply to take the exam under the challenge route, but must pass the exam on the first attempt.
+An individual who has not completed state-approved training can also apply to take the exam under the challenge route, but must pass the exam on the first attempt.

 The Written Exam

 The RN Test Observer will hand out the test materials and read instructions for taking the Knowledge exam.
 The test is 90 minutes and contains 72 questions.
 You will be informed 15 minutes before the time expires.
-You must provide your answers on the answer sheet; markings in the test booklet do not count.
-A few sites will deliver the exam electronically by a computer connected to the internet.
-The WebETest allows for faster delivery of your results as the test is submitted for scoring the next business day.

 Each candidate will have a different test.
 The 72 multiple-choice questions will be assigned according to the categories laid out in the Montana test plan.
-The subject areas are outlined in the Candidate Handbook and include disease process, basic nursing skills, communication, infection control, safety, and resident rights.
+The subject areas are outlined in the Candidate Handbook and include the disease process, basic nursing skills, communication, infection control, safety, and resident rights.

 Removal of test materials from the test site is a violation that is subject to prosecution and will be reported to the DPHSS.